OpenDroneMap/docs/fil/_sources/arguments.rst.txt

   DSM/DTM resolution in cm / pixel.
 Note that this value is capped by a ground sampling distance (GSD) estimate.
 To remove the cap, check --ignore-gsd also.
 Default: ``5``

 :ref:`depthmap-resolution<depthmap-resolution>` <positive float>
-  Legacy option (use --pc-quality instead).
   Controls the density of the point cloud by setting the resolution of the depthmap images.
 Higher values take longer to compute but produce denser point clouds.
-Default: ``640``
+Overrides the value calculated by --pc-quality.Default: ``640``

 :ref:`dsm<dsm>`
   Use this tag to build a DSM (Digital Surface Model, ground + objects) using a progressive morphological filter.
 Check the --dem\* parameters for finer tuning.
 Default: ``False``